Eligible U.S. citizens and permanent residents may qualify for up to $20,500 each year from the federal direct loan

 Repayment begins six months after the borrower graduates, leaves school, or drops to less than half-time enrollment (under 4 units).

 First-time federal direct loan borrowers are required to show evidence of completing a loan counseling session before their funds will be disbursed.
 You may satisfy this requirement by completing the on-line entrance counseling questionnaire.

-Federal Direct Unsubsidized (Stafford) - (currently 6.21% fixed interest) - The Federal Direct Unsubsidized Loan (Stafford) is available to graduate/doctoral students regardless of need.
+Federal Direct Unsubsidized (Stafford) - (5.84% fixed interest as of July 1, 2015) - The Federal Direct Unsubsidized Loan (Stafford) is available to graduate/doctoral students regardless of need.
 The student is responsible for the interest on the loan, which begins to accrue at the time of disbursement.
 The federal limit per academic year is $20,500.
 On-line entrance counseling and a promissory note are required.
 An origination fee of 1.073% is deducted from the loan proceeds prior to disbursement, which means that if you are offered $20,500 in federal direct loans, you will net approximately $20,282 (usually to be split between two semesters, depending on enrollment).

-Federal Direct Grad PLUS - (currently 7.21% fixed interest) is a credit-based loan that allows students the opportunity to borrow up to their cost of attendance, minus any financial aid received (loans and fellowships).
+Federal Direct Grad PLUS - (6.84% fixed interest as of July 1, 2015) is a credit-based loan that allows students the opportunity to borrow up to their cost of attendance, minus any financial aid received (loans and fellowships).
 The loan has an origination fee of 4.292%, which is assessed by the lender and is deducted from the original loan amount prior to the funds being released to the school to credit a student's account.
 A separate promissory note is required.

 You must be enrolled in at least four degree-seeking units OR doctoral studies/continuous registration in order to apply for any type of federal funding and have completed a current FAFSA.